Linaro/OpenCSD/HOWTO.md

 and the latest perf branch `perf-opencsd-4.7` (decode library + perf tools) on the [OpenCSD github repository][1].

+From v0.4 of the library releases appear as master branch tags. v0.4 requires a patched version of the `perf-opencsd-4.7` perf tools to use the updated C API.
+The unpatched `perf-opencsd-4.7` may be used with v0.4 if the build makefile for the tools is altered to #define OPENCSD_INC_DEPRECATED_API which will include the decprecated function call wrappers for the new generic API.

 On Target Trace Acquisition - Perf Record
 -----------------------------------------